-All this calls for a major effort, at a national but especially at an international level, to adjust and strengthen the regulatory and supervisory financial framework.
-And it explains why the work that is carried out at various levels of relevance and responsibility in international fora is so important.
-In what follows I will review and assess recent reforms in financial regulation, highlighting those improvements that still need to be achieved.
-I will also discuss the importance of advances in our analytical understanding of the workings of financial markets and of its deviations from stationarity.
+All this called for a major effort, at a national but especially at an international level, to adjust and strengthen the regulatory and supervisory financial framework.
+It has also suggested that central banks should rethink their role and their instruments.
+This I will attempt to review and assess in what follows.
+I will also briefly discuss the importance of advances in our analytical understanding of the workings of financial markets and of its deviations from the stationarity assumption.